Seattle police union expelled from large labor group

 “Any union that is part of our labor council needs to be actively working to dismantle racism in their institution and society at large,” the labor council said on Twitter after the vote.
-“Unfortunately, the Seattle Police Officer’s Guild has failed to do that work and are no longer part of our council.”
+The police union “has failed to do that work” and is no longer part of the council, the labor alliance said.

 The Seattle Times reports that the delegate vote was 45,435 to expel, with 36,760 voting to keep the police union within the council.